yasumori/dsa/Readme.txt

-# practice and learn datastructures and algorithms in C++
+# practice and learn data structures and algorithms in C++

 # sorting
 - selection sort: